JuliaMath/Roots.jl/docs/src/roots.md

 pattern for `find_zero` is `find_zero(f, x0, M; kwargs...)`, where
 `kwargs` can specify details about parameters for the problem or tolerances for the solver.
-In this call `Bisection()` is not specified, as it will be the default when the initial value is specified as a pair of numbers:
+In this call `Bisection()` is not specified, as it will be the default (as the  initial value is not specified as a number is over `Float64` values:

 ```jldoctest roots
 julia> f(x) = sin(x);